 In all likelihood, however, you won’t need to purchase this directly, simply because most games either aren’t primarily set in such a hostile environment, or will supply a method to overcome it if they are (e.g. you’re playing a race that has this ability as part of their racial traits).
 If you need this ability in the short-term, using something like Action Hero/Stunt in order to pick it up (if you can’t use something else, such as a spell, to achieve a similar effect).

 Adept: Eclipse openly states that this ability is one of the most powerful in the book, and it’s right to do so.
 Being able to buy skill ranks at half-price, for four skills no less, may not sound very strong, but it is.
 Essentially, you’re taking around 80 CP worth of skills, and paying 6 CP to be able to buy them for 40 CP instead.
-That’s well over two-levels’ worth of savings!
+That’s well over a levels’ worth of savings!
 You’ve now freed up a tremendous amount of CPs that can be spent elsewhere, which is where this ability’s value comes from.

 To make things really crazy, buy Adept along with Fast Learner (q.v.), with the latter specialized for double effect/only for skill points, and corrupted for two-thirds cost/only for Adept skills.
 You’ve now paid 10 CP, and in return the four chosen skills will automatically max themselves out at each level.
 That’s 10 CPs spent for 80 CPs’ worth of skills.
 GMs be warned if you see your players abusing this trick.